TomPlum/sleep/README.md

 - There are 58k sleep stage records mapped -> undefined, why?
 - If you change the date-range and the selected session is no longer in that range, what should happen?
 - Breakdown pie chart hover, see time in each stage in tooltip
+- Web worker makes about 800 cached resource requests while its loading